encgoo/hackerrank/Strings/README.md

 Some points about this [problem](https://www.hackerrank.com/challenges/common-child/problem)
 * A normal approach using DP creates a 2D array of size=s1.size() to store the information.
 But when ```s1.size()``` is as big as 5000, this causes memory issue for C++ code.
-So somehow saft guard has memory limitation of 100mb?
-It shows as a segmentation error.
-The trick is to use only 2 arrays of 5000, instead of 5000 array of 5000.
+So somehow the safe guard has memory limitation smaller than 100mb?
+It shows as a segmentation error when accessing this array, not when creating this array (quite misleading).
+The trick is to use only 2 arrays of 5000, instead of
+5000 array of 5000.
 * The performance validator is unfair for python code here.
 The exact same [implementation](common_child.py) in python has timing issue